GatoGraphQL/GatoGraphQL/layers/GatoGraphQLForWP/plugins/gatographql/readme.txt

 == Extensions ==

-[Extensions](https://gatographql.com/extensions) allow you to augment the server functionality, and extend the GraphQL schema, to satisfy your requirements.
+[Extensions](https://gatographql.com/extensions) allow you to augment the server functionality, and extend the GraphQL schema.

 You can purchase each extension separately, or get a [bundle containing all the extensions](https://gatographql.com/pricing).